Why Managing Weight is Important for Overweight Runners

-Dieting is cutting calories, portion control, focus on macronutrients, etc and that takes its toll.
+Dieting is cutting calories, portion control, focusing on macronutrients, etc., and that takes its toll.
 A healthy diet is part of a healthy lifestyle.
 That’s long-term.

 To continue to keep the weight off, you’re making long-term, life changes.
 Consider these tips for thinking long-term.

 - Retrain your brain when it comes to eating